SweetJonnySauce/EDMC-LogEventMiner/README.md

 Any event listed there—such as `Fileheader` or `Music`—will be skipped in the dedicated log.

+## Versioning

+Before you cut a release:
+- Update the version string in the `VERSION` file.
+- Reflect the changes in `CHANGELOG.md` under a new dated heading.
+- Run `python3 -m compileall load.py` (or your preferred test suite) to confirm the build is healthy.
+- Commit your changes with a message such as `chore: release vX.Y.Z`.

 TODO:
 - Make log file unique to profile.
 - Add button to profile on UI to add profile name to log file.